 - The La Negra mill upgrade to a nominal 3,000 tpd was partially completed at the end of March 2014, on time and on budget, resulting in an increase in ore mined and milled capacity.
-Additional concentrate filter capacity is being installed and commissioned during Q1 of 2014, to complete the expansion to allow for sustainable production at this level. - Ore mined from the La Negra mine increased by 30% for a total of 869,027 tonnes during the year 2013 (2012: 670,930 tonnes). - The mill achieved an increase of 19% in ore milled for a total of 825,014 tonnes during the year 2013 (2012: 691,260 tonnes). - Silver equivalent production during the current year was 2,868,460 ounces, 14% higher than the 2,523,441 ounces produced in 2012. - Silver production during the current year was 1,255,444 ounces, down 9% from 1,374,166 ounces produced in 2012, due to processing lower grade ores.
-The average silver grade was 60 grams per tonne ("g/t") during the current year, compared to 78 g/t in 2012.
-The decrease in silver grade during this year was due to an increase in mine development to support higher mine production rates in the future.
-Currently sufficient mine development has been completed at the La Negra mine to support two years of production and the Company will reduce mine development in the short term.
-La Negra's mine plan includes a transition to mining higher silver grade mineralized zones from the upper levels of the La Negra mine in 2014 and 2015.
-Aurcana has ordered a raise-boring machine to construct ventilation raises and ore passes to provide ventilation in the new mining areas and allow for the transfer of ore via gravity from the upper levels to the main haulage level below.
-It is anticipated that this will increase productivity and reduce operating costs.
-The raise-borer is expected to be commissioned at the end of Q2, 2014. - The inventory of copper/silver concentrates increased to 1,403 tonnes, with commensurate reductions in metal sales and revenues.
-The mine and plant expansion combined with greater production from the copper rich lower levels of La Negra, resulted in higher copper concentrate production than anticipated exceeding the capacity of the existing filter press and constraining mill throughput.
-A new larger capacity filter press has been received and commissioned in Q1 2014. - During Q2 2013, the Company initiated a 15-holesurface drill program in order to better define gold mineralization.
+Additional concentrate filter capacity was installed and commissioned during Q1 of 2014, to complete the expansion to allow for sustainable production at this level. - During Q2 2013, the Company initiated a 15-hole surface drill program in order to better define gold mineralization.
 A total of 1,773 meters were drilled but mineralized structures lacked continuity, gold grades were erratic and the program was suspended. - Underground diamond drilling and mine development at La Negra continue to delineate additional mineralized zones.
-Drill crews completed 13,374 metres of diamond drilling during 2013 versus 12,311 meters in 2012. - The existing tailings facility currently has three more years of capacity at a milling rate of 3,000 tpd.
+Drill crews completed 3,219 metres of diamond drilling during Q1 2014 versus 3,364 meters in the same period of 2013. - The existing tailings facility currently has three more years of capacity at a milling rate of 3,000 tpd.
 Studies are being undertaken to determine the best option for increasing tailings storage capacity; a new tailings facility, expansion of the existing facility, dry stacked tailings and hydraulic/paste backfill are all being considered. - In response to lower silver prices, La Negra has undertaken cost cutting measures to improve margins while cutting back on capital expenditures.
-These include: - (i) suspension of surface exploration diamond drilling activities; - (ii) refocusing mine development to areas of higher grade mineralization;
+These include: - (i) suspension of surface exploration diamond drilling activities; - (ii) refocusing mine development to areas of higher grade mineralization; - (iii) reducing the use of contractors; - (iv) optimizing power usage by rescheduling certain activities, particularly crushing, to off-peak hours thereby reducing energy costs;

-- (iii) reducing the use of contractors; - (iv) optimizing power usage by rescheduling certain activities, particularly crushing, to off-peak hours thereby reducing energy costs; - (v) improving equipment maintenance to increase utilization rates and productivities thereby reducing the need for additional capital investment; and - (vi) Metallurgical testing is being conducted in order to increase recoveries rates.
+- (v) improving equipment maintenance to increase utilization rates and productivities, thereby reducing the need for additional capital investment; and - (vi) metallurgical testing is being conducted in order to increase recoveries rates.

-Shafter Mine
+Shafter Project